tomastoews/askingdev/README.md

 There aren't mind-blowing features yet, but for the beginning that's acceptable.

 - Create questions
-- Create answers
+- Create answers (optionally quote other's answers)
-- Quote other's answers
 - Categorize questions into rooms
 - Add a question to your bookmarks
 - Mark an answer as helpful